 - Not applicable to your business

-If the T&Cs don’t completely protect your business, you will be vulnerable to a legal claim from another party.
+If the T&Cs don’t completely protect your business, you will be vulnerable to another party’s legal claim.
 This is why it is critical to use personalized T&Cs.

 Are T&Cs enforceable?